code-openness/sparql-visualizer/README.md

 Testing is performed with [Jest](https://jestjs.io/).
 Checkout their documentation and look at existing test suites (all files with suffix `.spec.ts`) to get you started.

-The [sinon](https://sinonjs.org/) library is used to mock, stub, spy and fake withing tests to make our lives easier.
+The [sinon](https://sinonjs.org/) library is used to mock, stub, spy and fake tests to make our lives easier.

 ## Deploy

-Run `yarn build` to generate the final Javascript file in the `dist/` folder and import it in your Javascript, Typescript project or through a `<script>` tag in your static HTML.
-After that you can use the global `SparqlVisualizer` object to access the Serializer class.
+Run `yarn build` to generate the final Javascript file in the `dist/` folder and import it in your Javascript, TypeScript project or through a `<script>` tag in your static HTML.
+After that, you can use the global `SparqlVisualizer` object to access the Serializer class.